avechuch0/custom_ai_coworker/README.md

 1. Download / clone the repo
 2. Install required packages: ```pip3 install -r requirements.txt``` or ```pip install -r requirements.txt```
-3. Provide the OpenAI apikey next to the equal sign and within the quotes ```api_key = os.environ["OPENAI_API_KEY"] = 'your_apikey_here' ```
+3. Provide the OpenAI apikey next to the equal sign and within the quotes ```api_key = os.environ["OPENAI_API_KEY"] = 'your_apikey_here'```

 ## Usage

 **Command-Line Arguments**
 - **-title**: Set the title for your session, you can use your particular topic, process etc of your trained data.
 This is a required argument.
 - **-temp**: Set the temperature for the model’s responses.
 Acceptable range is 0.0 to 1.0.
+If not used, by default is setup in 0.5.
-- After running it, you would be asked about the model to use, just select between 1 to 3.
+After running it, you would be asked about the model to use, just select between 1 to 3.

+**Examples**
+python coworker_ai.py -title "CustomData" python coworker_ai.py -title "ACME Corp" -temp 0.5

 ## Interface
 Once the program is running, you can interact with AI Coworker via a Gradio-powered web interface.
 Just enter your queries and receive intelligent responses.